aspose-page/Aspose.Page-Reference-Tutorials/content/english/net/getting-started/secure-license/_index.md

 ### Q2: Can I use a trial license for testing purposes?

-A2: Yes, you can obtain a free trial license from the [official releases page](https://releases.aspose.com/).
+A2: Yes, you can obtain a free trial license from the [releases page](https://releases.aspose.com/).

 ### Q3: What happens if the license expires?